-Veronica Serrano Tama is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Veronica Serrano Tama is a 2022 graduate of the LL.M. in National and Global Health Law program.

 Prior to Georgetown, Tama interned at the United Nations in the Office of the President of the General Assembly where she worked on global health, climate change, and gender equality within the rehabilitation and sustainable development cluster.
 She also previously worked as a legal advisor at the Photojournalism for Peace Foundation and at the pro bono office of the University of Azuay.